REHAB PROGRAM FOR NEURODEVELOPMENTAL DISORDERS

 We treat the underlying cause, using brain based rehab.
 This is not a “one size fits all” approach, and treatment will vary for everyone.
 When your child’s brain is working together and faster and they can actually “hold” their attention, you will see improvements in all areas of their life.

-Along with 10 years of postgraduate training in Clinical Neurology, and Vestibular Rehab, Dr. Cramer is also a certified Interactive Metronome provider in Ontario.
+Along with 10 years of postgraduate training in Clinical Neurology; a 4 year Science degree in Biopsychology (study of brain and behavior), postgraduate training in Neurodevelopmental and Vestibular Rehab, Dr. Cramer is also a certified Interactive Metronome provider who incorporates a number of cognitive tasks to further increase attention and cognitive skills.
+We are the only providers in Ontario to offer the neurosensory integrator.

 We work with those affected by: